ty969975553/libdatachannel_demo/README.md

 Using the same directory allows both processes to exchange SDP descriptions and ICE candidates through the local file system.
 This setup is convenient for validating native-to-native communication before integrating browser-based peers.

+## Using the Browser Answerer

+The repository includes a lightweight browser UI that can act as the answerer when the native application plays the offer role.

+1. Start the native demo as the offerer and point it to a directory that the browser can read (for example by serving it through a simple HTTP file server).
+2. Open `examples/web_answer.html` in a browser.
+Paste the contents of the native `offer.txt` file into the *Offer From Native* textarea and click **Apply Offer**.
+3. Copy the generated text from the *Generated Answer* panel and save it as `answer.txt` alongside the native signaling files.
+4. If new `candidate:` lines appear in `offer.txt`, paste the updated contents and click **Apply Offer** again so the browser can import the additional ICE candidates.
+5. Once the data channel is open you can exchange messages between the browser and the native process using the messaging panel.

+The page mirrors the signaling file format used by the native demo (`type`, `sdp-begin`/`sdp-end`, and `candidate` lines), so no additional translation step is required.

 ## Building the WebAssembly Demo

 To produce the WebAssembly executable, enable the `ENABLE_WASM` option with an Emscripten toolchain configured in your environment: